 Windows PowerShell is a powerful tool used by many administrators and users to automate and control many aspects of the Windows operating system.
 However, with such power comes great responsibility and the inevitable abuse by bad actors to infiltrate your device and infect it with malware is now a harsh reality.
 Fileless PowerShell attacks are now involved in nearly all new attack vectors.

 Attack vectors are getting more sophisticated every day.
-The significant increase in fileless based attacks is on the rise, with 77% of successful attacks now using fileless exploits (PeerLyst) to evade traditional signature based AntiVirus (AV) software.
-Fileless based PowerShell attacks are now the preferred weapon of choice for many of these attacks because it provides a number of techniques for bypassing existing security.
+The significant increase in fileless PowerShell based attacks is on the rise, with 77% of successful attacks now using fileless exploits (Ponemon Institute) to evade traditional signature based AntiVirus (AV) software.
+Fileless PowerShell attacks are now the preferred weapon of choice for many of these attacks because it provides a number of techniques for bypassing existing security.
 Not least of all, the ability to run directly in memory and remotely download payloads.

 Privilege escalation is a common way malware is able to execute using the PowerShell command line.
 While the PowerShell is restricted from running scripts by default, most users / administrators re-enable this so they can use scripts in their daily activities or execute them at login.
 There are also several ways to bypass this restriction by using the “-command” argument.